-The 2019 STIP also includes a review of individual performance for each NEO.
-In 2019, the Compensation Committee established qualitative objectives for each NEO (the qualitative performance objectives for Mr. O'Hara, Ms. Hampton and Mr. Apperson were primarily established by Mr. Haddad, and approved by the Compensation Committee).
+The 2020 STIP also includes a review of individual performance for each NEO.
+In 2020, the Compensation Committee established qualitative objectives for each NEO (the qualitative performance objectives for Mr. O'Hara, Ms. Hampton, Mr. Apperson, and Mr. Tibbetts were primarily established by Mr. Haddad, and approved by the Compensation Committee).
 The objectives are intended to enhance and support the Company's overall strategic and operational objectives in its day-to-day activities.

-Based on a review of each NEO's individual goals, the Compensation Committee determined that the maximum payout earned under the quantitative STIP metrics was generally appropriate as follows:
+On February 17, 2021, the Compensation Committee approved the 2020 STIP awards as follows: